 Address: 2 N Circular Road, Kimberley| Phone: 087 527 0255

 - The roads are ill-maintained and, there are huge potholes all over the place.

 - There is an abundance of malls.
-They always 7 minutes away and, some are actually built next to each other.
+Everything is 7 minutes away and, some places are next to each other.

 - There’s no shortage of accommodations.
 The place we stayed at wasn’t great so we won’t be recommending it.

-- Kimberley is exceptionally warm and humid so be prepared and stay hydrated.
+- Kimberley is exceptionally warm and humid so prepare yourself and stay hydrated.

 - If you not driving, you can simply take a flight.
 The airport is a short drive from the center of the city.